The Children’s Services Act has changed

-Following alignment, it is proposed to phase out AACSs in Victoria by 2022.
+Following alignment, AACSs in Victoria will be phased out by 2022.
 Approved providers under the NQF who currently hold a service approval and operate an AACS will be able to:

 - operate the entire service under the NQF service approval (with appropriate service conditions and/or waivers, if required), so that both the existing NQF service and the AACS become regulated under the NQF; or

 - apply for a separate service approval under the CS Act, which relates only to their AACS.

 We will work with affected providers for each AACS individually to establish appropriate arrangements during this two year interim period.

 To minimise the impacts of the changes for service providers, transitional arrangements will:

 - ensure any service that is exempt from a requirement under the CS Act or Regulations (e.g. staff-to-child ratios) has six months from when the reforms begin to apply for a service waiver in respect of the equivalent requirement under the CS Act (as amended)